C++ Arrays - C++ Programming Tutorial

 1. Code Optimization

-Arrays enable us to store multiple values in a single variable, which reduces the requirement for multiple individual variables.
+Arrays allow us to store numerous values within a single variable, thereby decreasing the need for multiple separate variables.

 2. Random Access